 The marine propulsion engines market is poised for steady growth over the forecast period owing to the increase in the demand for financially efficient and operationally dependable ships.
 The need for operationally dependable and financially efficient ships is expected to drive the marine propulsion engines market.
-As several countries lack their natural resources and are unable to produce consumer goods, they rely heavily on the presence of a reliable shipping industry for carrying out a global trade.
+As several countries lack their natural resources and are unable to produce consumer goods, they rely heavily on the presence of a reliable shipping industry for carrying out global trade.
 There has been an emphasis on increasing the capacity of diesel marine propulsion engines to propel new-generation tankers with larger cargo holding capacity.

 Global marine propulsion engines market by product (USD Million), 2012 - 2020

-On the basis of propulsion method, the marine propulsion engines market has been segmented into diesel propulsion, the wind & solar propulsion engine, gas turbine propulsion engine, fuel cell propulsion engine, steam turbine propulsion engine, natural gas and others.
+On the basis of propulsion method, the marine propulsion engines market has been segmented into diesel propulsion, the wind & solar propulsion engine, gas turbine propulsion engine, fuel cell propulsion engine, steam turbine propulsion engine, natural gas, and others.

 During the last decade, diesel propulsion machinery has emerged as the preferred propulsion medium in the shipping industry.
-With the advancement in technology and increasing awareness pertaining to environmental conservation, development of propulsion systems that run on alternate fuels and with minimal emissions has garnered special importance.
-Significant improvements in brake mean effective pressure, firing pressures, fuel injection technology, and turbo-charging efficiency have radically reduced fuel oil consumption in medium speed four-stroke marine propulsion engines.
+With the advancement in technology and increasing awareness pertaining to environmental conservation, the development of propulsion systems that run on alternate fuels and with minimal emissions has garnered special importance.
+Significant improvements in brake mean effective pressure, firing pressures, fuel injection technology, and turbo-charging efficiency have radically reduced fuel oil consumption in medium-speed four-stroke marine propulsion engines.

-Although the wind and solar energy have gained prominence as auxiliary marine propulsion engines, they are inadequate to suffice the power requirements for primary propulsion purposes.
-Wind-based solutions are limited to propulsion augmentation applications unless full sail propulsion method is adopted, which may give rise to adverse financial and commercial implications in terms of the number of ships required and voyage times.
+Although wind and solar energy have gained prominence as auxiliary marine propulsion engines, they are inadequate to suffice the power requirements for primary propulsion purposes.
+Wind-based solutions are limited to propulsion augmentation applications unless the full sail propulsion method is adopted, which may give rise to adverse financial and commercial implications in terms of the number of ships required and voyage times.
 Additionally, wind power systems rely on a uniform and effective wind strength along with the installation of adequate control system technology onboard.
 Wind energy and solar energy have gained prominence as auxiliary power sources as they do not emit harmful pollutants.

 However, they do not provide enough power to suffice the primary propulsion needs of large vessels.
 Methods that use the wind to provide energy to drive ships include a variety of techniques.
-Typically these embrace Flettner rotors, kites or spinnakers, soft sails, wing sails and wind turbines.
+Typically, these embrace Flettner rotors, kites or spinnakers, soft sails, wing sails, and wind turbines.
 Moreover, partial propulsion benefits and dual fuel hybrid methods can be implemented through wind-based methods.
 Solar power can also be utilized as an auxiliary power source using photovoltaic cells to generate enough electricity for propelling vessels.

-Asia Pacific accounted for the majority of the overall marine propulsion engines market revenue share in 2013.
-Asia Pacific’s diesel propulsion production has experienced high growth rate over the last five years which is projected to continue over the forecast period.
+The Asia Pacific accounted for the majority of the overall marine propulsion engine market revenue share in 2013.
+Asia Pacific’s diesel propulsion production has experienced a high growth rate over the last five years which is projected to continue over the forecast period.
 Diesel propelled machinery has developed into a principal means of marine propulsion engines.
 Diesel engine technology is a reliable and well-understood form of primary propulsion as well as auxiliary power generation.
-North America has experienced a low market share on account of the stringent emission norms and limitations of the renewable energy sources for primary propulsion.
+North America has experienced a low market share on account of the stringent emission norms and limitations of renewable energy sources for primary propulsion.